songrun/VectorSkinning/README.md

 Compiled versions are checked into the repository, but you can compile them from scratch.

 1. (required for BBW weights) [Triangle](http://www.cs.cmu.edu/~quake/triangle.html).
 There should be a `triangle` directory containing a compiled binary of `triangle`.
+2. (required for BBW weights) [libigl](https://github.com/libigl/libigl).
+There should be a directory or symbolic link to the root of `libigl` in the `src` directory.
-2. (required for BBW weights) `bbw_wrapper` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `bbw_wrapper/bbw.py`.
+3. (required for BBW weights) `bbw_wrapper` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `bbw_wrapper/bbw.py`.
-3. (optional for comparison with Schneider 1990 Graphics Gems) `FitCurves` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `FitCurves/FitCurves.py`.
+4. (optional for comparison with Schneider 1990 Graphics Gems) `FitCurves` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `FitCurves/FitCurves.py`.
-4. (optional for barycentric interpolation; disabled by default) `raytri` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `raytri/raytri.py`.
+5. (optional for barycentric interpolation; disabled by default) `raytri` contains a compiled dynamic library. `cd` into the directory and run the appropriate one-liner located at the top of `raytri/raytri.py`.